izacsc/lodash-advpl/docs/Docs.md

 ## “Array” Methods
 ### _:chunk(array, [size=1])

 Creates an array of elements split into groups the length of size.
-If array can't be split evenly, the final chunk will be the remaining elements.
+If array can"t be split evenly, the final chunk will be the remaining elements.

 #### Arguments
 array (Array): The array to process.